alyf-de/erpnext_germany/README.md

 ## Business Trip

-Before an employee can create a **Business Trip**, you should configure the available regions and their travel allowances in the **Business Trip Region** list.
-If you have HRMS installed, add the **Expense Claim Type** **Additional meal expenses** to allow the expenses book as Expense Claims.
+Before an employee can create a **Business Trip (Dienstreise)**, you should configure the available regions and their travel allowances in the **Business Trip Region** list.
+A basic list based on the German tax law is imported on installation, but not further updated later.
+In the **Business Trip Settings (Dienstreise-Einstellungen)** you can set the value for the mileage allowance and select **Expense Claim Type** for mileage allowance and **Additional meal expenses**.
+Both Expense Claim Type are preset to **Additional meal expenses**.
+If you have HRMS installed, it allows you to book expenses as Expense Claims.

-When a **Business Trip** is submitted, it creates a draft **Expense Claim** for the employee's travel allowances.
-The **Expense Claim** can be approved and submitted as usual.
+When a **Business Trip** is submitted, it creates a draft **Expense Claim** for the employee's travel allowances including the Additional meal expenses as well as mileage allowance for "Car (private)".
+One business trip will create on **Expense Claim** which can be approved and submitted as usual.

+Mileage allowance is calculated based on the distance entered in the details of the journey when "Car (private)" is selected.

+The Additional meal expenses depend on the selected region.
+Select the "From" and "To" dates of the trip and with the click on "Add Row" all days of the trip a pre-created.

 The receipts for transport and accommodation can be attached, but are not processed automatically.
 You can check them, create a **Purchase Invoice** and pay the respective amount to the employee.